Student Presenter Guidelines

 Prior to the session, student presenters are expected to...

-For those participating at the in-person NCTE Annual Convention, student presenters are expected to...
+During the session, student presenters are expected to...

 After the NCTE Annual Convention, all student presenters are encouraged to...